veecode-platform/platform-backstage-plugins/plugins/infracost/README.md

 ```
 <br>

-> ℹ️ Note that Infracost's **Path** is set to "./.content" because we are giving the example so that it is generated in the ` folder.content`, but if the approach adopted is different, then the folder reference in the **catalog-info.yaml** of kind Location, and in the variable **INFRACOST_PATH** of the workflow.
+> ℹ️ Note that Infracost's **Path** is set to "./.content" because we are giving the example so that it is generated in the `.content` folder, but if the approach adopted is different, then the folder reference in the **catalog-info.yaml** of kind Location, and in the variable **INFRACOST_PATH** of the workflow.

 > ℹ️ Another important observation is that in the example we used terraform with aws as the provider, but nothing prevents other providers from being used.
 Just be aware of the changes to the workflow that this will entail.

 This process can also be done manually, as long as the command `terraform plain`  has been used before, we can use cli to generate the file **infracost-base.json** like this:

 ```bash
 // Do it at the same level as the Infracost entity infracost breakdown --path plan_cache_cli.json --format json --out-file infracost-base.json